-&lt;sup>63 The pre-submission check is a feature set up on Jems, to flag, before validation, any missing information or information requiring significant revision or correction.
+&lt;sup>64 The pre-submission check is a feature set up on Jems, to flag, before validation, any missing information or information requiring significant revision or correction.
 This feature should be activated by the LP when drafting the proposal.

-The Lead Partner should ensure that the check is run after validation of each key chapter of the form: if anomalies are identified, the relevant sections of the form should be modified, and the check should be re-run; major blocking points affecting the application may be flagged and would require significant revision and correction work in case of erroneous or missing elements.
+points affecting the application may be flagged and would require significant revision and correction work in case of erroneous or missing elements.